© 2005 James Bailey, François Bry, Tim Furche, and Sebastian Schaffert

 FROM {Book} <books:author> {X}, {Book} <books:author> {Y}

-[ <books:translator> {Translator} [ <books:age> {Age} ] ].
+SELECT * FROM {Book} <books:title> {Title}; [ <books:translator> {Translator} [ <books:age> {Age} ] ].

-SELECT Author FROM {Book} <books:title> {"Bellum Gallicum"};
+SELECT Author FROM {Book} <books:title> {"Bellum Gallicum"}; <books:translator> {} <books:translatorName> {"J.M.
+Carter"}; <books:author> {Author} USING NAMESPACE books = <!http://example.org/books#>

 The Syntactic Web Approach [242, 245] consists of

-• a preliminary normalisation of the RDF data being queried essentially by
+a convenient normalisation of the RDF data

 The "Syntactic Web" approach also proposes a normalisation and XQuery functions for Topic Map.